Diamond Sunrise

 Until these thresholds are met, the Founder governs under the principles and spirit of this constitution, making decisions as they will eventually be made by the councils.

-Continuity of Operations: If the Founder becomes permanently incapacitated, dies, or is otherwise unable to fulfill their duties before the Council of Guides is constituted, a Provisional Council is immediately formed.
+If no Designate has been named, or the Designate is also unavailable, a Provisional Council is immediately formed.
 The Provisional Council consists of the three most senior members by advancement date (regardless of level).
 If three members are not available, all remaining members serve.
-The Provisional Council holds all powers the Founder held, decides by simple majority, and governs until the Council of Guides can be formally constituted.
+The Provisional Council holds all powers the Founder held, decides by simple majority, and governs until the Inner Council can be formally constituted.
 The Provisional Council must prioritize advancing qualified members to Level 3 to enable permanent governance as quickly as possible.

-Founding Period Advisory Panel: During the period before the Council of Guides is constituted, the Founder shall consult with at least two senior members (the most advanced available, regardless of level) before making significant decisions including: advancement denials, disciplinary actions, major policy changes, and financial expenditures above routine operations.
+Founding Period Advisory Panel: During the period before the Inner Council is constituted, the Founder shall consult with at least two senior members (the most advanced available, regardless of level) before making significant decisions including: advancement denials, disciplinary actions, major policy changes, and financial expenditures above routine operations.
 Consultation is documented in writing.
 The Founder retains final authority during this period, but dissent from the advisory panel is recorded.
-If governance transition thresholds are not met within 7 years of founding, the full membership may call a constitutional review by simple majority vote.

 ARTICLE IV: RIGHTS, OBLIGATIONS, AND DISCIPLINE